 Women are born with all the eggs we will ever have.
 Over time both the quantity and quality of the remaining eggs lessen, which is why eggs released from younger women are often of better quality and may result in a healthier pregnancy.
 If you are not yet ready for a family you may want to consider options for fertility preservation.

 The most common method of fertility preservation is egg freezing.
-This allows a women to preserve her fertility at her current age, so she can become a parent when she is ready.
+This allows women to preserve their fertility at their current age, so they can become a parent when they are ready.
 Young couples may even choose to freeze embryos instead for the same reason.
 Nothing is faster than the speed of life.
-Careers, relationships, your health, and so much more.
+Careers, relationships, health, and so much more.
 But starting a family just isn’t part of your plan right now.
-Still you wonder about your fertility if you wait too long.
-Fortunately, there’s a variety of ways to achieve pregnancy at a later date through in vitro fertilization (IVF) or intra uterine insemination (IUI).
+Still, you wonder about your fertility if you wait too long.
+Fortunately, there’s a variety of ways to achieve pregnancy at a later date through in vitro fertilization (IVF) or intrauterine insemination (IUI).
 Female fertility options include egg and embryo freezing and males can also opt to freeze their sperm.

 Top 10 Questions/Answers to know about freezing your Eggs:

 Answer: Check in with a fertility specialist and ask them if you may be a candidate for oocyte cryopreservation (freezing eggs).

 When to Start?

 Answer: In general the younger the better when it comes to eggs (because age affects the total count and quality).
 If you are considering freezing your eggs, check in with your doctor before age 35.
 But if you are older it is still worth it to start the conversation with a fertility specialist as you may be a candidate.